karolyi/recruiter-email-responder/README.md

 ## Requirements:

-A mailserver.
+- A mailserver.

-Pretty much nothing else than `python3`.
-Modules come shipped.
+- Sqlite and its python bindings.
 - `text-reply.txt` containing the text version of your reply
 - `html-reply.html` containing the html version of your reply